 Session Chairs: Krishna Allamneni, Turning Point Therapeutics, San Diego, CA; and Jeffrey Moehlenkamp, Aclairo® Pharmaceutical Development Group, Inc., Vienna, VA

 How does a project have the best chance to survive through internal decision-making to successful launch?
 A lot of data must be brought forth from discovery or conception to the development phase in a timely manner for a particular project to move forward.
 Contracts, legal, project management and monitoring, toxicokinetic, toxicology, pathology, immunogenicity or ADA, and bioanalytical experts all have critical/pivotal roles.
 The intracompany and possibly external PIs as well as potential partners all play their role in moving a project forward, or alternatively, stalling it.
 So, what are the key functions that need to be lined up for the correct decision-makers and elements to be in place to make the decision of Go or No-Go?
 This Workshop will explore the planning and timing of key events in drug development.
 This session is designed for early career toxicologists to be aware of this critical non-toxicology skill needed to lead and/or contribute to a successful nonclinical safety assessment program.
 Decision-making skills may not have been part of the graduate school’s curriculum, but these are critical to employ along with organizational ability, teamwork, leadership, problem solving, and collaboration in the context of competing regulations, interests and expertise, and prioritization, so toxicologists could lead from any seat no matter the role in the team.
 The course focuses on keeping the patient and the entire program in the forefront by engaging the executive function in decision-making.
-A panel discussion with an audience Q&A session will conclude the session.

 Session Chairs: David Clarke, Lilly Research Laboratories, Indianapolis, IN; and Helen Prior, National Centre for the Replacement, Refinement & Reduction of Animals in Research (NC3Rs), London, United Kingdom